pirxthepilot/terraform-aws-static-site/README.md

 * Requisite IAM and bucket access policies
 * S3 Origin Access Identity (OAI)
 * Route53 DNS records
+* TLS certificates (including DNS verification)
 * Cloudfront distribution

-This DOES NOT deploy
+This module DOES NOT deploy

-* You domain's Route53 zone - you will have to manually configure this and obtain the zone ID to use with this module.
+* Your domain's Route53 zone - you will have to manually configure this and obtain the zone ID to use with this module.
 * Your static site source - see [Uploading files to S3](#uploading-files-to-s3)

+At the moment, this only deploys one site under the apex domain (e.g. https://example.com but not https://www.example.com).

 ## Usage